joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/29/crosswords/daily-puzzle-2025-05-30.html

 **Bernard Kerik, New York’s Police Commissioner on 9/11, Dies at 69**\
-`Before his career imploded, he rose meteorically to become New York City’s chief law enforcement officer under Mayor Rudolph W. Giuliani.`\
+`His meteoric rise to become New York City’s chief law enforcement officer was later tarnished after he pleaded guilty to federal corruption and tax crimes.`\
 https://nytimes.com/2025/05/29/obituaries/bernard-kerik-dead.html

 **‘And Just Like That …’ Season 3 Premiere Recap: Outlook Good**\